onedata/onedata-documentation/docs/user-guide/user-interface.md

 # User interface

-Onedata features a unified GUI, meaning both administrators and users interact with the same interface.
-A single person can act as both a cluster administrator and a member of spaces and groups.
-To become a cluster administrator, membership in a Oneprovider cluster is required, similar to other resources like spaces.
+Onedata features a unified GUI, meaning that both administrators and regular users interact with the same interface.
+A single person can act as both a cluster administrator and a regular user, for example, by administering a Oneprovider cluster while also being a member of spaces and groups.

+Cluster administration is associated with membership in a Oneprovider cluster.
 For more information about cluster administration, see [Cluster Administration][].

-For details about admin accounts, refer to [Admin Accounts][].
+For details about admin accounts and admin privileges, refer to [Admin Accounts][].

+For an overview of the basic and advanced features available in the GUI and the main sections of the interface, see [Overview][].

 <!-- references -->

 [Cluster Administration]: ../admin-guide/oneprovider/administration-panel.md

 [Admin Accounts]: ../admin-guide/admin-accounts.md

+[Overview]: ./overview.md#basic-gui-navigation